Manual Lymphatic Drainage (MLD) & Lymphatic Health

 My Approach

-I’m a qualified lymphoedema therapist — registered with MLDUK as a DLT-level practitioner and a member of the British Lymphology Society.
-I’ve completed accredited specialist training in post-operative MLD, and regularly support patients navigating:
+I am a qualified lymphoedema therapist — registered with MLDUK as a DLT-level practitioner and a member of the British Lymphology Society and Lipoedema UK.
+I have completed accredited specialist training in post-operative MLD and regularly support people with:

 • Cosmetic and orthopaedic surgery recovery

-Each appointment is tailored to your specific needs and focused on the treatment you’ve booked.
+Each appointment is tailored to your specific needs and focused on the treatment you have booked.

 Post-Surgical MLD

-You can begin MLD as early as the day after surgery, though it’s important to follow your surgeon’s specific guidelines.
+You can usually begin MLD as early as the day after surgery, although it is important to follow your surgeon’s specific advice.

 • Tummy tuck (abdominoplasty)